strebel/politic-policy/jobs.md

 # Jobs

-Tucson Arizona does not need to be the next Silicon Valley, or Austin TX to succeed.
-But Tucson needs to heavily invest itself it we hope to atract new employers with high paying jobs to the area.
+Tucson and Pima County does not need to be the next Silicon Valley, or Austin TX to succeed.
+But Tucson needs to heavily invest in itself if we hope to attract new employers with high paying jobs to the area.

 Investing in education = Job Growth.
 Employers consistently ask for the same things: